 This is a deciduous plant, which means that it will lose its leaves in winter and return with new growth in spring.
 Normally, this would mean that it would offer very little interest in the winter landscape besides its bare branches.
 However, this Barberry's foliage will darken to a hue of almost black-red in late fall and into winter.

 Thanks to its slow-growing nature, pruning is essentially completely unnecessary.
-So it’s a very low-maintenance selection.
-It reaches 1-2 feet tall and 1-4 feet wide at maturity.
+So it's a very low-maintenance selection.
+It reaches 1-2' H x 1-4' W at maturity.

 Use this variety as a low hedge, an accent in a mixed garden bed, in a foundation planting, or as a mass planting.